Everything You Need to Know Before Buying a Cricket Bat

 The essence of a cricket bat lies in its weight and pickup.
 These two characteristics can dramatically affect your batting style and comfort at the crease.

-A bat's weight is crucial—it must feel right in your hands and match your physical capabilities and batting technique, there is no point selecting a bat that is 3lbs when you can barely lift it.
+A bat's weight is crucial—it must feel right in your hands and match your physical capabilities and batting technique.
+There is no point selecting a bat that is 3lbs when you can barely lift it.

 Heavy - vs - Light Cricket Bats